Organizational Culture Assessment & Engagement

-A full culture assessment process is typically designed to focus on a client objective such as organizational development, employee engagement or internal communications, change management or strategic planning.
+A full culture assessment process is typically designed to focus on a client objective such as organizational development; vision, mission or values development; employee engagement or internal branding/communications; change management or strategic planning.
 We also offer “Culture Quest” workshops that use a story-based assessment framework to help leadership teams or working groups explore their cultural terrain.

 Define Real Group Values and Strengths

-By “typing” an organization or team based on storylines that define its strengths and values, story-based culture assessment offers an understandable framework for assessing real organizational culture and capacity.
+By “typing” an organization or team based on storylines that define its strengths and values, story-based culture assessment offers an understandable framework for assessing real organizational culture, character and capacity.
 The two-part process begins with one of our survey tools for measuring and understanding the intangible aspects of team or group culture.
-Survey work is followed by internal Storybranding focus groups to enrich and expand the learnings.
+Survey work is followed by internal focus groups/ to enrich and expand the learning.

 Results can be used to:

 - Develop an intentional, values-based culture built on authentic organizational style, character and capacity

 - Inventory an organization’s greatest values and strengths in an understandable and dynamic way (and assess the implications for its success and growth potential)